jovanhyw/techpass-tenant-docs/docs/applications.md

 If you left this field checked, you will need to grant access to users that you want to allow into your app.
 See [Assigning Access to your App](#assigning-access-to-your-app) for more info.

+### Mark As Published
+Checking this field will publish your application on TechPass portal.
+Leave as unchecked if your app should not be displayed to users e.g. apps for testing etc.

 ### Implicit Grant
 Implicit grant is less secure than other grant flows and disabled by default.